lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

    :Type: list of strings
    :Required: yes

    A non-empty list of :term:`plugin set definition` file paths.
+Paths that are relative are understood to be relative to the :term:`plugin set catalog definition` file.

 ------------------------------------
 Plugin Registry Definition Reference